 All changes in ECG app version 2 on Apple Watch

-As detail on the ECG app’s support page, Apple has made changes in Atrial fibrillation range, measurement due to low heart rates, a new classification, rate of inclusive tests on updated app, and more in the ECG version 2.
+As detail on the ECG app’s support page, Apple has made changes in the Atrial fibrillation range, measurement due to low heart rates, a new classification, rate of inclusive tests on updated app, and more in the ECG version 2.

 - The updated app now allows AFib (Atrial fibrillation) to check between 50 and 150 BPM.
 This means that heart rate below 50 and above 150 BPM will give inconclusive results.
 The previous version can check for AFib between 50 to 120 BPM.